Hi, my name is Tahmid Chowdhury, and I am a transformational coach and writer. I drive positive change.

 I write a weekly newsletter, based upon personal development, diversity & inclusion and organisational culture.
 I host the podcast ‘Behind the Suit and Tie’, where I speak to people from different walks of life to ask them more about their lives, interests and what their personal motivations are.

 Outside of work, I love to travel and learn languages.
 I speak English, French and Spanish.
-I am currently taking weekly classes to learn Bengali, and have also done courses in German, Dutch and Italian.
+I am currently taking weekly classes to learn Bengali.
 To wind down I also do yoga (when I get the chance!)

 Sign up to the Mailing List for weekly updates and latest blogs!

 - How do you act when nobody is watching?Yesterday was a bank holiday in Belgium so I flicked on a show on Netflix called ‘Insiders’ – a reality TV show which brings together contestants who think they are in the final round of a casting call for a show.
 What they don’t know is that the camera is already rolling and they are actually already on the show. it prompted me to think about how differently people behave when they think no one is looking.
 What is fascinating is that as individuals the people on the show build narratives about their personalities – invincible, brave, caring, loving – and yet when the cameras are ‘off’ (or in this case still on) the behaviour that comes out is completely different.